 Here are the landing page videos that we use on our pricing page.

 Like with any other marketing tool, there is no certainty when it comes to landing pages with videos.

 Success will vary based on size, history, the reputation of a company as well as on the industry.
-Even if everything seems perfect, results can be disappointing due to the low quality of a video, an inappropriate message or the way you decided to use it.
+Even if everything seems perfect, results can be disappointing due to the low quality of a video, an inappropriate message, or the way you decided to use it.

-Nevertheless, they can still be a game changer.
+Nevertheless, they can still be game-changers.